 The heart contracts less forcefully and pumps out a lower percentage of the blood that is returned to it.
 As a result, more blood remains in the heart.
 Blood then accumulates in the lungs, veins, or both.

 In heart failure with preserved ejection fraction (HFpEF—sometimes called diastolic heart failure):

 The heart is stiff and does not relax normally after contracting, which impairs its ability to fill with blood.
 The heart contracts normally, so it is able to pump a normal proportion of blood out of the ventricles, but the total amount pumped with each contraction may be less.
 Sometimes the stiff heart compensates for its poor filling by pumping out an even higher proportion of the blood than it normally does.
 However, eventually, as in systolic heart failure, the blood returning to the heart accumulates in the lungs or veins.

-Heart failure with mid-range ejection fraction (HFmrEF) is a newer concept that includes people whose ejection fraction is somewhere between preserved and reduced ejection fraction.
+Heart failure with mildly reduced ejection fraction (HFmrEF) is a newer concept that includes people whose ejection fraction is somewhere between preserved and reduced ejection fraction.

 Heart Failure: Pumping and Filling Problems

 Normally, the heart stretches as it fills with blood (during diastole), then contracts to pump out the blood (during systole).
 The main pumping chambers in the heart are the ventricles.

 Heart failure due to systolic dysfunction usually develops because the heart cannot contract normally.
 It may fill with blood, but the heart cannot pump out as much of the blood it contains because the muscle is weaker or because a heart valve malfunctions.
 As a result, the amount of blood pumped to the body and to the lungs is reduced, and the ventricle usually enlarges.